TheFakeMontyOnTheRun/noudar-core/docs/church.md

 Serves as the end for both stairwells for the 2nd floor north and south chambers.

-- the west on the 1st floor
+- The west on the 1st floor

 There is a door that Takes you to [monastery](monastery.md).